The College of New Jersey Logo

 Advising Information

-Registration for the Fall 2023 semester will begin on April 4th, and advising will begin shortly.
+Registration for the Spring 2025 semester will begin on November 5th, and advising will begin shortly.
 There have been a number of important changes happening in the department that we want to make sure you are aware of.
 Please see the Advising Newsletter for more information, including the list of expanded descriptions for the Mathematics and Statistics options courses.

 Recent Curricular Changes: